 - Locally-grown foods are fresher and taste better

 - Organic growing methods used in our garden are in the spirit of Saint Mother Theodore Guerin, foundress of the Sisters of Providence of Saint Mary-of-the-Woods

 - Establish a vital link between your food, the people who grew it and the land that nourished it

 All shareholders are asked to commit to this statement:

 I understand that by becoming a shareholder of the Community Supported Agriculture initiative, I will share both the rewards and the risks of the growing season along with the other shareholders and the growers.
 I recognize that there is no guarantee of the exact amount I will receive each week.
 I agree to comply with all safety measures posted in the distribution area while on the property.

-For more information and payment options, contact Candace Minster, garden manager and fiber projects coordinator, at email@example.com or 812-535-2933.
+Check it out online and then if you still have questions, contact Candace Minster, garden manager and fiber projects coordinator, at firstname.lastname@example.org or 812-535-2933.